-It can work for 16 straight hours before it needs any sort of refill and has settings to let you change the mist direction and intensity, too.
+It can work for many hours before it needs any sort of refill and has settings to let you change the mist direction and intensity, too.
 A night-light mode and automatic shut-off settings make it even more useful for night-time use.

 Homasy Cool Mist

 This humidifier from Homasy looks a little bit more like one you'd expect to see in a spa or massage room, and has really impressive features, including a low-power mode that can emit mist for up to 30 hours without pause, perfect for setting up and forgetting about.